camj2/firefox-overlay/README.md

 ### Overlay

-firefox-overlay requires root permissions to mount/unmount the overlay.
+firefox-overlay requires root permissions to mount/unmount the overlay:

 #### sudo

-Users of `sudo` need to add the following to `/etc/sudoers`:
+Add the following to `/etc/sudoers`:

 ```
 <user> ALL=(ALL:ALL) NOPASSWD: /usr/local/bin/firefox-overlay-helper